NahdaaJ/pomodoro-timer/README.md

   - `Services/` - Timer and quote logic
   - `Assets/` - Icons, fonts, and sound files

-## Customization
+## Customisation

 - **Quotes**- Edit `Services/QuoteProvider.cs` to add or change motivational quotes.
 - **Sounds** - Replace `Assets/Sounds/sound1.wav` with your own notification sound.

-- **Icons & Colors** - Update icons in `Assets/Icons/` and styles in your XAML resources.
+- **Icons & Colours** - Update icons in `Assets/Icons/` and colours in the BaseStyles resource dictionary.

 ## What I've Learnt During This Project
-- Learnt what events are and how to utilise them in my app
+- What events are and how to utilise them in my app
 - How to use WPF to create apps, including UI/UX and code behind
 - Implementing MVVM patterns in C#
 - Creating and applying custom styles and templates in XAML
 - Managing media playback and volume in .NET
 - Handling resource dictionaries and theming
 - Writing clean, maintainable code
-- How to use the DispatcherTimer to create timers and other time related logic.
+- How to use the DispatcherTimer to create timers and other time related logic
+- How to use Inno install to create a simple installer for my app

 ## License